Tangerine Bank Review 2023

 Tangerine Customer Service

-As an online bank, it’s easy to assume that customer service is probably lacking in comparison to a typical brick-and-mortar type of institution.
-However, Tangerine has a reputation for going above and beyond with their customer service.
-In fact, Tangerine has consistently received the highest ranking in customer satisfaction for mid-sized banks for several years.
+Tangerine has a reputation for going above and beyond with their customer service.
+In fact, Tangerine has consistently received the highest ranking in the J.D.
+Power 2022 Canada Retail Banking Satisfaction Study for the past 11 years straight.

 It’s also really easy to get in touch with the Tangerine customer service team.
 You can open an online chat, call a 24/7 customer service line, and even reach out online via social media.
 Depending on where you live, you may even be able to visit one of the Tangerine Cafes to speak to an associate in person.